I2Tunimib/I2T-docs/docs/how-to-run.md

 On the first run, a folder `public` is created to host datasets, tables, and users.
 The `users.info.json` file is populated with `username: test` and `password: test`, that can be used to signin.
 More users can be added by modifying that file.

 ## Start backend application (With docker)
-Ensure that you habe installed `Docker` and `docker-compose` before continuing.
+Ensure that you have installed `Docker` and `docker-compose` before continuing.

 1. Clone the repository: